sakdeniz/next-connect/README.md

 cd next-connect
 npm install
 ```
-The script stores NFT ownership, nft sales orders and collection data in MySQL database.
+The script stores NFT ownership, NFT sales orders and NFT Collection data in MySQL database.
 You should create a MySQL database and import database.sql file.
 In order to connect to the MySQL database server, you must create a file named .env in the folder where the script is located and add the following lines.
 ```